mattybwoy/Battle2/README.md

 As a Player,
 So I can Lose a game of Battle,
 I want to see a 'Lose' message if I reach 0HP first

+#
+Using sinatra, cabybara and rackup for setting up this project.
+First and foremost, many thanks to my pairing partners this week, Josh Ng, Alex Klink, Arav Patel, Sam Landman and Rabee Mghrabi.

+We created a simple game called Battle where you can attack your opponent to reduce their HP.
+We used an MVC model for creating this web app.